The Key to Krispy Kreme's Digital Strategy

-Smart strategies makes it easy and fun for customers to use the brand
+Smart strategies make it fun for customers to use the brand

-I interviewed Dwayne Chambers, Chief Marketing Officer at Krispy Kreme to learn more about their Digital Strategies in Social, Local and Mobile apps (SoLoMo).
+I interviewed Dwayne Chambers while he was the Chief Marketing Officer at Krispy Kreme, looking to learn more about the company's digital social strategies, and local and mobile apps (SoLoMo).

 Dwayne had a great analogy "Tell me how your wife loves you?
 Ultimately, in the end, there is some level of the qualitative in this.
 Social WOM for us goes beyond just measuring the number of occurrences of 'KrispyKremeLove' on Twitter."
-Dwayne had a great way to measure passion: when many customers pick up a box of Krispy Kreme at the drive thru, they dive into the box and grab one for themselves!
+Dwayne had a great way to measure passion, noting that when many customers pick up a box of Krispy Kreme at the drive-thru, they dive into the box and grab one for themselves.

 Well not just to meet these influencers…we wanted to be transparent."

 I noticed with a quick Google search that many of these influencers were Mommy Bloggers who are a new force in social media word of mouth and these bloggers have large followings because they are transparent.

 "These bloggers visited our Ivy Avenue plant where we make most of our mixes.
 We introduced them to the production people, our food scientists, people who worked for the company for 40 years plus and finally to our chef that introduced to doughnut pairings beverages that match our different flavors" according to Dwayne.

 Gamification Is the Hot Thing in Digital

 "We thought about this; the biggest power is not to get people to use the brand differently but to make it easier for our customers to use the brand in a way that is natural.
 It is how the Hot Light app was born".